 Following each meeting, the Chair of the People and Remuneration Committee provides a report to the Board.

-The Company's remuneration policies for directors and senior executives and managers are set out in the 'Remuneration' section of the Company's FY22 Annual Report.
+The Company's remuneration policies for directors, ELT and other senior leaders are set out in the 'Remuneration' section of the Company's FY23 Annual Report.